Sustainable marketing campaigns to spark inspiration

 There’s accountability, the user can see their impact, and track exactly what tree they’ve helped to grow - as well as additional community projects that Ecologi supports.

-2. Reduce your waste
+2. Reduce (reuse and recycle) your waste

 Take a look at this ingenious solution from a small brewery, SaltWater Brewery in Florida.